fbladilo/testing/README.md

 When you are finished, just run the playbook to destroy NFS AWS instance:
 - `ansible-playbook nfs_server_destroy.yml`

-These playbooks have been validated with both [all-in-one](https://github.com/fusor/mig-ci#ocp3-all-in-one-deployment-on-aws) AWS deployment, and [origin3-dev](https://github.com/fusor/origin3-dev/).
+These playbooks have been validated with both [all-in-one AWS deployment](https://github.com/fusor/mig-ci#ocp3-all-in-one-deployment-on-aws) and [origin3-dev](https://github.com/fusor/origin3-dev/).

 ## OCP3 agnosticd multinode in AWS